eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/basic-wot-integration.md

 * the feature toggle (environment variable `DITTO_DEVOPS_FEATURE_WOT_INTEGRATION_ENABLED=true`) is activated
-* HTTP content negotiation is applied, setting the `Accept` header to the registered WoT TD [IANA content type `application/td+json`](https://www.iana.org/assignments/media-types/application/td+json) when retrieving the Thing e.g. via an HTTP `GET /api/2/<namespace>:<thing-name>`
+* HTTP content negotiation is applied, setting the `Accept` header to the registered WoT TD [IANA content type `application/td+json`](https://www.iana.org/assignments/media-types/application/td+json) when retrieving the Thing via HTTP `GET /api/2/<namespace>:<thing-name>`

 The available configuration of the WoT integration can be found in the [things.conf](https://github.com/eclipse/ditto/blob/master/things/service/src/main/resources/things.conf) config file of the [things](architecture-services-things.html) service at path `ditto.things.wot`.
-There you can e.g. configure which `securityDefinitions` shall be added to the generated TDs and which `base` path prefix to create into the TDs, depending on your public Ditto endpoint.
+There you can configure which `securityDefinitions` shall be added to the generated TDs and which `base` path prefix to create into the TDs, depending on your public Ditto endpoint.

 #### Security: TD access / authorization